shiveenp/Filer/README.md

 # rust-cloud-file-watcher
-A file watcher service in rust to upload to various cloud systems
+A file watcher service in rust to upload to various cloud systems.